National Cybersecurity Workforce Development Program

 Additional information is available at CyberSkills2Work.org.

-In 2024, UWF will offer two training pathways to prepare participants for System Administrator and Cyber Defense Analyst work roles.
+In 2025, UWF will offer four training pathways to prepare participants for System Administrator and Cyber Defense Analyst work roles.
 The program will provide asynchronous online training courses, industry certification preparation, and vouchers, digital badges and credentials, professional development, job placement support.

 Each pathway will be offered for a cohort of 30 eligible participants.
-All costs for eligible and accepted participants will be covered by the NSA grant.
+All costs for eligible and accepted participants will be covered by the NSA or Cybersecurity and Infrastructure Security Agency (CISA) grants.

 Employers Interested in Hiring Program Graduates